The Messenger (Silva novel)

 The Messenger (2006) is a spy novel by Daniel Silva.
-It spent six weeks as a New York Times Bestseller and was the winner of 2007 Barry Award for Best Thriller.

 Plot summary

 When the laptop of a terrorist mastermind falls into the possession of the Office, Gabriel Allon suspects an imminent attack upon the Pope.
-He warns his friend Luigi Donati, the Pope’s personal secretary, in time to tighten security and personally investigate likely terrorist suspects among the Vatican’s staff.
-However, the Pope ignores Gabriel’s suggestion that a large outdoor ceremony be moved into an enclosed—and more secure—structure.
+He warns his friend Luigi Donati, the Pope's personal secretary, in time to tighten security and personally investigate likely terrorist suspects among the Vatican's staff.
+However, the Pope ignores Gabriel's suggestion that a large outdoor ceremony be moved into an enclosed—and more secure—structure.
 That disregard proves fatal when three suicide bombers cause more than 700 deaths among worshipers.
 Gabriel rescues the Pope just as more terrorists arrive to shoot missiles at the Basilica.
 As the Vatican later researches the disaster, it discovers that its council for improving relations with the Muslim world was little more than a front for inside terrorism.

-When the Office places the blame on a powerful terrorist network, terrorists respond by bombing the vehicle of Ari Shamron, the head of the Office and Gabriel’s close friend.
-As Shamron fights for his life, Gabriel joins a member of the CIA in a secret scheme to infiltrate the vast network of “Zizi,” a terrorism financier linked to both the bombing and the attack on Shamron’s life.
+When the Office places the blame on a powerful terrorist network, terrorists respond by bombing the vehicle of Ari Shamron, the head of the Office and Gabriel's close friend.
+As Shamron fights for his life, Gabriel joins a member of the CIA in a secret scheme to infiltrate the vast network of "Zizi", a terrorism financier linked to both the bombing and the attack on Shamron's life.

-They select Sarah Bancroft, an American art curator with a wealthy European upbringing, to penetrate Zizi’s organization.
+They select Sarah Bancroft, an American art curator with a wealthy European upbringing, to penetrate Zizi's organization.
 When she and art dealer Julian Isherwood sell Zizi, an art aficionado, an undiscovered Van Gogh, Zizi takes the bait and hires Sarah as his personal art director.
-He introduces her to his “family” by inviting her on an idyllic cruise in the Caribbean.
+He introduces her to his "family" by inviting her on an idyllic cruise in the Caribbean.